Butler scores 40, Heat top Bucks 115-104 for 1-0 series lead

 TIP-INS

-Heat: Miami is now 24-20 in Game 1s. … Duncan Robinson, a big part of Miami’s success this season, had only one shot in the first half — a banked-in 3-pointer. … Butler’s previous high in a Heat uniform was 38 points.
+Heat: Miami is now 24-20 in Game 1s. … Duncan Robinson, a big part of Miami’s success this season, had only one field goal — a banked-in 3-pointer. … Butler’s previous high in a Heat uniform was 38 points.
 His previous playoff career-best was 36, for Philadelphia last year.

-Bucks: Milwaukee is now 20-32 in Game 1s. … Antetokounmpo’s son Liam was among the first fans in bubble history; Monday was the first day that some NBA players could have family members join them at the restart. … Lopez had two fouls at the half, then two more in the first 40 seconds of the third quarter.
+Bucks: Milwaukee is now 20-32 in Game 1s. … Antetokounmpo’s son Liam was among the first fans in bubble history; Monday was the first day that some NBA players could have family members join them at the restart. … Lopez had two fouls at the half, then two more in the first 40 seconds of the third quarter. … Middleton and Lopez combined for 40 points in the first half, 12 in the second.

 RILEY ARRIVES

 Heat President Pat Riley was at the game, though he’s not allowed to be near the team or their hotel because of the health and safety rules of the restart.
-Heat coach Erik Spoelstra said he was glad Riley and general manager Andy Elisburg — who was at some first-round games as well — could see the “historic” bubble.
+Spoelstra said he was glad Riley and general manager Andy Elisburg — who was at some first-round games as well — could see the “historic” bubble.
 “It’s still enough to be able to feel the emotions of the playoffs and where we are,” Spoelstra said.

 VOTING SITE